OUR SALES AGREEMENT

 - Breeding pairs may change and will be updated as does are confirmed bred.

 - You may make as many reservations as you like but will need to pay a separate $100 deposit for each kid.

 - All of our goats are registered with the American Dairy Goat Association (ADGA).
 We will register all doe and buck kids at our expense.
-We will provide a certificate of registry at time of pick up or shipping.
-If registration forms are not yet available at time of pick up, the registration form will be mailed to you.
+We will provide a stamped duplicate certificate at time of pick up or shipping, with the full registration paperwork coming in the mail to you soon.
 Registration in any other registries is the buyer's responsibility.
 Pets/wethers are not registered.

 - We will dis-bud all goat kids prior to selling.